alyhussein86/HNgcTEOxBhbzsCbR/README.md

-# y15h4iiqcL9xe5ax
+# Apziva P1 - Happy Customer

-Apziva P1 - HappyCustomer
+This project code uses Pyhton language for Machine Learning and Artificial Intelligence to measure the customer happiness and predict the future happy customer with at least 73% accuracy and reducing to the minimal features while increasing the predctibilty.